-"Expertise through the four phases of emergency management"
+"Expertise through the five mission areas of emergency management"

-The Virginia Department of Emergency Management works with local government, state and federal agencies and voluntary organizations to provide resources and expertise through the four phases of emergency management.
+The Virginia Department of Emergency Management works with local government, state and federal agencies and voluntary organizations to provide resources and expertise through the five mission areas of emergency management.

 Careers at VDEM

 Get involved in the Commonwealth's disaster response, crisis management, emergency training community, and help Virginians prepare for and recover from natural and man-made emergencies.Why join VDEM?

 Get to know our Leadership

 Director of the Recovery and Resilience DivisionRead Bio

 Recently VDEM underwent a significant shift in focus, both internally and externally.
 This reorganization will help keep VDEM focused on what is important - preparing Virginia citizens.
 Below we have compiled details on this reorganization.